Flat Tax with Its Pros and Cons

-Would a Flat Tax Lower Your Tax Bill?
+Why a Flat Tax Might Increase Your Tax Bill

 The flat tax is a federal income tax system that applies the same low rate across the board.
 Its success depends on the tax rate proposed.
 It must take in enough revenue to fund the federal government.
 Most flat tax systems also allow exemptions for those living below the poverty line.
 As a result, each flat tax proposal must be evaluated carefully to assess its true revenue producing potential.

 All this complexity allows greater fraud and cheating.
-Therefore, a flat tax would improve compliance.
+The simplicity of a flat tax would improve compliance.

 The flat tax has four disadvantages.
 First, most proposals don't replace the revenue from the existing tax system.
-For example, federal revenue is $3.3 trillion in FY 2017.
+For example, federal revenue was $3.3 trillion in Fiscal Year 2017.
 Half of that comes from income taxes.
 Corporate taxes only contributed 9 percent.
 Most flat tax proposals don't replace existing Federal revenue.
 That's because the rate would be too high.
 As a result, they increase the national deficit and debt.

 Third, it still leaves in place all state and local taxes.
-That means most families and businesses must still spend nearly the same amount of time to figure out their local tax bill.
-And, if you read between the lines, it appears that a lot of taxes the rich pay, such as capital gains, dividends, and interest, go away.
+Most families and businesses must still spend almost the same amount of time to figure out their local tax bill.
+And if you read between the lines, it appears that a lot of taxes the rich pay, such as capital gains, dividends, and interest, go away.
 Their exemptions, like the Social Security exclusion, remain.
-(Source: Forbes)

 Fourth, it imposes double taxation on seniors.
 They've paid taxes on their income all their lives.
 The flat tax would require them to spend a portion of this after-tax income on a new cost.
 They don't receive as much advantage from the elimination of the income tax.